DIMEX

 • Requires an appointment for those under age 65.
 How-to instructions are listed below.

-• Official instructions on the DGME (Immigration), Correos de CR (Post Office), or BCR (Bank of Costa Rica) websites are in overly wordy Spanish, somewhat ambiguous, and not up to date.
+• Official instructions on the DGME (Immigration), Correos de CR (Post Office), or BCR (Bank of Costa Rica) websites are in overly wordy Spanish, somewhat ambiguous.

-• Pensionados and Rentistas under age 65 can only apply at participating BCR branches (best) or participating Correos de Costa Rica.
+• Pensionados and Rentistas under the age of 65 can only apply at participating BCR branches or at participating Correos de Costa Rica locations.
+Based on client feedback, Correos de Costa Rica appears to be more accommodating.

 • Inversionistas can only apply at the DGME (Immigration) offices.